heliconialabs/moving-abap-workloads-to-serverless/README.md

-# Moving ABAP read-only workloads to Serverless
+# Moving ABAP workloads to Serverless
-Moving ABAP read-only workloads to Serverless
+Moving ABAP workloads to Serverless